 Crimson Crush tomato: growing, care & uses

-Tired of losing your tomato crop to blight?
-Look no further than the ‘Crimson Crush’ tomato.
+Are you tired of losing your tomato crop to blight?
+Look no further than the ‘Crimson Crush’ tomato, a very blight resistant tomato.

-The ‘Crimson Crush’ tomato, Solanum lycopersicum ‘Crimson Crush F1’, is one of the most popular blight-resistant tomato varieties on the market.
-With its blight resistance and high yields, it makes for a wonderful, low-maintenance variety.
-This article will introduce you to the ‘Crimson Crush’ tomato and give you tips on how to properly grow and care for this wonderful hybrid variety.
+The ‘Crimson Crush’ tomato, Solanum lycopersicum ‘Crimson Crush F1’, is one of the most popular blight-resistant tomato cultivars on the market.
+It is a wonderful low-maintenance variety, thanks to its blight resistance and high yields.
+Read on to find out all about the ‘Crimson Crush’ tomato as well as how to grow and care for this wonderful hybrid.

 Contents